Complex dynamics in adaptive phase oscillator networks: Analysis

 \subsubsection{Stability and bifurcation diagrams}

 We explain the bifurcation scenarios and associated stability boundaries based on our previous analysis.
 We first observe that the bifurcation and stability diagram (see Figs.~\ref{fig:2Dbif} and~\ref{fig:2Dstab}, respectively) exhibit certain symmetries regarding the reflection $\omega\mapsto -\omega$.
-It is easy to check that Eqs.~\eqref{eq:governing2DRescal}, ~\eqref{eq:EQcond2Dkappa} and \eqref{eq:EQcond2Dphi} obey the symmetry

-which effectively swaps the labels of the two oscillators and thus preserves equilibria, their stabilities and bifurcations (as seen in Figs.~\ref{fig:2Dbif},~\ref{fig:2Dstab}).
-A further symmetry that preserves equilibria is

-but stability of the equilibria is not preserved as can be seen by inspecting the Jacobian in \eqref{eq:Jac2D} (more specifically, saddle-node and cusp bifurcations are preserved, while Hopf bifurcations are not, see Figs.~\ref{fig:2Dstab} and~\ref{fig:2Dbif}(b),(c), see also Appendix~\ref{app:symm}).
+It is easy to check that Eqs.~\eqref{eq:governing2DRescal}, ~\eqref{eq:EQcond2Dkappa} and \eqref{eq:EQcond2Dphi} obey the symmetry \eqref{eq:swapnames} which effectively swaps the labels of the two oscillators and thus preserves equilibria, their stabilities and bifurcations (as seen in Figs.~\ref{fig:2Dbif} and \ref{fig:2Dstab}).
+A further symmetry regarding $a \mapsto -a$ \eqref{eq:minusaphiinvshift} preserves equilibria, but stability of the equilibria is not preserved as can be seen by inspecting the Jacobian in \eqref{eq:Jac2D} (more specifically, saddle-node and cusp bifurcations are preserved, while Hopf bifurcations are not, see Figs.~\ref{fig:2Dstab} and~\ref{fig:2Dbif}(b),(c)).
+See also Appendix~\ref{app:symm} for further details and explanations.

 The non-adaptive case ($ a = 0 $) represents the limit of the classical Kuramoto model (see Sec.~\ref{sec:Dyn1D}).
 This case illustrates the perhaps most fundamental bifurcation organizing the structure of the stability diagram on a 'global' scale.
 When intrinsic frequencies are sufficiently similar, $ \omega = \omega_1 - \omega_2 < 1$, oscillators lock their frequency, i.e., synchronization is achieved; vice versa, if intrinsic frequencies are too dissimilar, $ \omega > 1 $, oscillator phases drift apart.
 Close to $\omega=0$, oscillators are nearly in-phase (compare with Fig.~\ref{fig:2Dbif} where $a\neq 0$); but the phase difference $\phi$ increases with larger $|\omega|$ until the locking breaks apart in a saddle-node bifurcation (\sdSN) and a drifting state appears.
-This saddle-node bifurcation separates the stability regions for frequency-locked (L, \sdL) and drifting (D, \sddr) solutions and can be followed throughout the stability diagram in Fig.~\ref{fig:2Dstab}.
+This saddle-node bifurcation separates the stability regions for frequency-locked (\lblL, \sdL) and drifting (\lbldr, \sddr) solutions and can be followed throughout the stability diagram in Fig.~\ref{fig:2Dstab}.
 Note that this drift solution corresponds to a rotation on the cylinder $\T\times \R$.